qcif/rdsi-arms/doc/deployment.md

 #Deployment

+## For puppet : follow support/puppet/README for redbox and shibboleth

+ OR

-1. Follow README.md under support/dev
+1. Follow README.md under support/dev for redbox install

 2. For setting up AAF login: